-So keep in mind that you can always refocus your blog and write about slightly different topics if you feel the need to do that later.
+So keep in mind that you can always refocus your blog (within your broader niche) and write about slightly different topics if you feel the need to do that later.

 Don’t let fear of picking the “perfect niche” keep you from getting started, because you might not know your “perfect” until you actually start writing for a few months or even longer.

 Your domain name is your web address that you type into the browser to get to your website, such as http://www.chickenscratchdiaries.com (my blog).
 It should also be the name of your blog.